 - Become attuned to the script of your inner dialogue and expand your capacity to observe, but not react to it.

 - Develop greater inner compassion with yourself–being able to choose compassion as an alternative to cultivate a dialogue of increased self-acceptance of your humanity.
-This means recognizing that, like all humans, you have flaws and weaknesses, make mistakes and suffer.
+This means recognizing that, like all humans, you have flaws and weaknesses, make mistakes, and suffer.
 We are not alone, even when we feel that we are.

 - Become a “witness to” and mourn your wounds.
 This requires the ability to identify and sit with the pain associated with your hurts-current and past.

 - Forgive yourself for feelings, thoughts, or actions of your “former selves."
-It is easy to beat yourself with hindsight about the insight that you lacked at an earlier age.
+It is easy to beat yourself up with hindsight about the insight that you lacked at an earlier age.
 However, you can only act from the awareness you have at any given moment.

 - Formal mindfulness meditation is a powerful strategy to become less reactive to thoughts or feelings we experience.

 - Practicing informal mindfulness can strengthen your sensitivity to recognize the inner-hostile voice as an expression of anger and as an effort to avoid shame.
 Do a daily check-in: Observe your thoughts for one to two minutes, several times a day.